 Information: The collection, analysis, and swift dissemination of information enables better decision-making in advance of emergencies, during response operations, and through the transition to early recovery.
 Impacts from emergencies are felt locally, and so community engagement is vital to a well-developed state of preparedness.
 The information used for preparedness and response includes the information generated from EWSs to provide residents, and the response teams that support them, with advance notice of emerging hazardous events.
 The coordination of emergency information from responding agencies and social media ensures horizontal and vertical situational awareness that enables efficient, coordinated, and prioritized response operations.
 Finally, the development of hazard and vulnerability maps along with other geo-referenced emergency information, captured digitally and shared electronically, provides decision-makers with a key resource for planning across timescales to reduce risk.
 For quality information to have an impact, it must be utilized by well-trained, committed personnel that have the appropriate equipment to respond safely and effectively.

 Equipment: The appropriate acquisition, use, and maintenance of preparedness and response equipment ensures timely information sharing and safe, effective rescue operations.
 It ensures the ability to effectively communicate despite the harshest possible conditions.
 These investments assist governments to overcome the capital requirements to ensure access to life-saving technologies and resources.
-Combined with established parts and service supply chain, it enables governments to ensure its core preparedness and response agencies have the tools to deliver their service safely and effectively.
+Combined with an established parts and service supply chain, it enables governments to ensure its core preparedness and response agencies have the tools to deliver their service safely and effectively.

 Legal and Institutional Framework: Clarity about the role of various public and private agencies is critical during disaster and emergency response.
 Where ambiguity exists, so does inefficiency and jurisdictional overlap.
 When lives and economic loss are threatened during an event, this ambiguity can increase both potential and actual losses.
 To address this challenge, improvements regarding preparedness and response roles can be a potent means to improve resilience at various levels of government.
 Ideally accountabilities are clearly enshrined in legislation with directive regulations.
 Wherever possible, de-conflicted policy instruments identify the operational expectations of those agencies that are assigned a preparedness and response mandate.
 However, even in the absence of complete organizational clarity, investment in preparedness and response can often improve a jurisdiction’s ability to mitigate impacts and limit disaster and emergency related losses.